 Reviewers either loved or hated this litter.

-There was general agreement that it clumped well but too expensive for the small amount in the bag.
+There’s general agreement that it clumps well but is too expensive for the small amount in the bag.

 It’s also low-dust and worked well for someone with allergies.

 There was disagreement about odor control.
 Some liked it, while others said after a few days it was horrible.

 Some found it dissolved quickly like toilet paper and flushed well.